chevah/geck/content/python.rst

     import this

-* For python we have pocket-lint that checks for PEP8 and some other things.
+* For python, we have pocket-lint that checks for PEP8 and some other things.

 * `Python PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_
-  **Python base code style guide**.
+  Style guide for Python code.

 * Favour single inheritance.

-* As the second best, use Mixins to reuse code and avoid multiple inheritance.
+* As the second best option, use Mixins to reuse code and avoid multiple inheritance.

-* Docstring always use multiline strings with double quotes and empty first and last lines.
+* Docstring always uses multiline strings with double quotes and empty first and last lines.
 There's no blank line either before or after the docstring.

 .. sourcecode:: python